Health & Safety Update

 In The Salvation Army, officers and soldiers wear two “S’s” on their lapels.
 These “S’s” stand for “Saved to Serve.”
 We believe we are saved by the sacrifice of Jesus Christ and Grace of God, thus we serve others as Christ served us.
 We, The Salvation Army, are here to serve you.
 Symbolically, we all could live by the philosophy of “Saved to Serve.”
 Though you may not wear “S’s” on your lapels, we challenge you to do the same – serve others.
 Regardless of your beliefs and practices, may we all be willing to serve one another in love.
 Together, through loving service towards others, we can make a difference - “meet(ing) human needs in His name without discrimination.”

-Before enjoying all that The Salvation Army Kroc Center has to offer, we ask that you please read and respect our Member & Visitor Guidelines.
+Before enjoying all that The Salvation Army Kroc Center has to offer, we ask that you please read our Member Handbook.
 We believe that following these will ensure that each and every visitor has an enjoyable experience upon our campus

 If you have any questions about our guidelines, please visit us at the Welcome Desk.
 Thank you for your cooperation!